 The Elephant Keeps Walking as the Dogs Keep BarkingBarking dogs such as external critics, haters, competitors, jealous associates who undermine you will always be there.
 Your success comes with stronger persecution.
 Learn to navigate your way around these dogs.
 You can't tame the barking dogs, but you can tune them out.
 The sun rises, the moon still shine despite their barks.
 I say they are noises, attention seekers and insecure dogs who can't stand your light.

 Be an elephant which has the distinct characters of a leader, gentle giant, playful rogues and reliable plodders.
-Survive in harsh environment with a unique personality who copes with threats and adversity.
+Survive in harsh environment with a unique personality that can cope with threats and adversity.
 Focus and channel the energy to your inner belief rather than letting others define you.
 Be true to yourself and your intentions.

 Ignorance causes judgement, and misinformed dogs make noises.
 Learn to make peace with their existence and transform those negative barks into positive melody.
 Be strong, calm and resolute.
 Stay compassionate and develop consistent results. - inspiration drawn from Suze Orman, Television host, author, motivational speaker.